Ceheiss/hello-react-code/README.md

 # hello-react-code
-Code Written for the course "Hello React"
+Code Written for the course "Hello React", most of it are exercises that range from stateless function components, to class components, event handlers and state.